BoltzExchange/boltz-backend/docs/swap-files.md

-# Swap files
+---
+description: >-
+  With refund files, users reclaim funds of a failed Normal Submarine Swap.
+They are the last layer of defense against loss of funds, in case refund info stored by the client is lost.
+---

+# 📩 Refund Files

-All applications that save files for Swaps to the disk should format them in a standardized way.
-This is especially important for Normal Submarine Swaps so that they can be refunded not only in the application but also in our Boltz frontend.
+The concept of refunds currently only exists for failed Normal Submarine Swaps.
+In case of a failed Reverse Submarine Swaps, Lightning funds automatically bounce back to the user, no active refunding is needed.
+All clients that offer the option for users to save refund files should format them in a standardized way.
+This is necessary for refunds to not only work in a client, but also but also with the [Boltz Web App](https://boltz.exchange/refund).

 ## Refund Files

-The refund files our frontend generates are PNG QR codes because iOS browsers don't allow any other files than images to be downloaded to the device.
-This might not be applicable to you and therefore our frontend also parses files with any other extension and treats them as raw JSON.
+The refund files Boltz Web App generates are `JSON` on Desktop and `PNG` QR codes on mobile because iOS browsers don't allow any other files than images to be downloaded.
+Boltz parses files with other extension than `.json` and `.png` and treats them as raw `JSON`.

-The data that should be in the file or encoded in the QR code is a JSON object with the following values:
+The data that should be in the file or encoded in the QR code is a `JSON` object with the following values:

- - `id`: the ID of the swap
+* `id`: the ID of the swap
- - `currency`: symbol of the chain on which coins were locked up
+* `currency`: symbol of the chain on which bitcoin were locked up
- - `redeemScript`: the redeem script of the lockup address
+* `redeemScript`: the redeem script of the lockup address
- - `privateKey`: the private key of the refund key pair
+* `privateKey`: the private key of the refund key pair
- - `timeoutBlockHeight`: block height at which the Swaps times out
+* `timeoutBlockHeight`: block height at which the swap times out

-The values of `id`, `redeemScript` and `timeoutBlockHeight` are returned by the Boltz API when the Swap gets created. `currency` and `privateKey` are obviously known by the application anyways.
+The values of `id`, `redeemScript` and `timeoutBlockHeight` are returned by the Boltz API when the Swap is created. `currency` and `privateKey` are known by the client already.

 Example:

 ```json